junghoon2/kube-books/ch11/rook/Documentation/ceph-cluster-crd.md

 You can set annotations / labels for Rook components for the list of key value pairs:

-* `all`: Set annotations / labels for all components
+* `all`: Set annotations / labels for all components except `clusterMetadata`.
 * `mgr`: Set annotations / labels for MGRs
 * `mon`: Set annotations / labels for mons
 * `osd`: Set annotations / labels for OSDs
+* `prepareosd`: Set annotations / labels for OSD Prepare Jobs
+* `monitoring`: Set annotations / labels for service monitor
+* `crashcollector`: Set annotations / labels for crash collectors
+* `clusterMetadata`: Set annotations  only to `rook-ceph-mon-endpoints` configmap and the  `rook-ceph-mon` and `rook-ceph-admin-keyring` secrets.
+These annotations will not be merged with the `all` annotations.
+The common usage is for backing up these critical resources with `kubed`.
+Note the clusterMetadata annotation will not be merged with the `all` annotation.
-* `prepareosd`: Set annotations / labels for OSD Prepare Jobs When other keys are set, `all` will be merged together with the specific component.
+When other keys are set, `all` will be merged together with the specific component.

 ### Placement Configuration Settings